jkreller/web-programmierung/README.md

 # web-programmierung
-Learning page for co-students, for exam about web programming.
+Learning page for co-students, for exam in the subject "Web programming".